pypa/packaging.python.org/source/tutorials/managing-dependencies.rst

 Developers of Python libraries, or of applications that support distribution as Python libraries, should also consider the
-`poetry <https://github.com/python-poetry/poetry>`_ project as a possible dependency management solution.
+`poetry <https://github.com/python-poetry/poetry>`_ project as an alternative dependency management solution.